 R. Akiva said: When I went down to Nehardea to declare a leap year, I met Nehemiah of Beth Deli, who said to me: “I heard that in Erez Israel only R. Judah ben Bava permits a woman to remarry on the evidence of one witness.”
 I replied: “It is so.”
 He said to me: “Tell them in my name, you know that this country is in confusion because of [ravaging] troops.
 I received a tradition from Rabban Gamaliel the Elder that a woman is permitted to remarry on the testimony of a single witness.”
 And when I came and recounted the matter before Rabban Gamaliel [the grandson of Rabban Gamaliel the Elder, who was active in Yavneh], he rejoiced at my words and said: “We have now found a fellow [i.e., one who is of the same opinion] for R. Judah ben Bava.”
 During the course of this, Rabban Gamaliel recalled that certain men were killed at Tel Arza, and Rabban Gamaliel the Elder permitted their wives to remarry on the basis of a single witness.
 The rule was established to permit a woman to remarry on the evidence of a single witness [who heard testimony] from another witness, from a slave, from a woman or from a maidservant.

-This halakhah is closely paralleled by the law established by R. Akiva that halizah (release from yibbum [levirate marriage]) is valid even if performed only in the presence of the widow and her brother-in-law, as in the instance reported in Mishnah Yevamot 12:5: “Once a man submitted to halizah when he and she were alone together in prison; the case came before R. Akiva and he declared it valid” (both Talmuds explain that this case came before R. Akiva when he himself was imprisoned).
+This halakhah is closely paralleled by the law established by R. Akiva that halizah (release from Marriage between a widow whose husband died childless (the yevamah) and the brother of the deceased (the yavam or levir).Levirate marriage (yibbum)) is valid even if performed only in the presence of the widow and her brother-in-law, as in the instance reported in Mishnah Yevamot 12:5: “Once a man submitted to halizah when he and she were alone together in prison; the case came before R. Akiva and he declared it valid” (both Talmuds explain that this case came before R. Akiva when he himself was imprisoned).
 The Bar Kokhba rebellion left many childless widows, who were in need of yibbum or halizah.
-R. Akiva’s declaration that if the woman performed halizah, even if in the presence only of her brother-in-law, she would be released from her status as an agunah (a “chained” woman unable to remarry, because of uncertainty concerning the husband’s death, or his refusal to grant a divorce) provided a solution for the especially difficult situation of these widows in a time of religious persecution, when Jewish courts could not function openly.
+R. Akiva’s declaration that if the woman performed halizah, even if in the presence only of her brother-in-law, she would be released from her status as an Woman who cannot remarry, either because her husband cannot or will not give her a divorce (get) or because, in his absence, it is unknown whether he is still alive.agunah provided a solution for the especially difficult situation of these widows in a time of religious persecution, when Jewish courts could not function openly.